-Vaccinations play a vital role in safeguarding children against infectious diseases that can cause severe complications or even death.
-Following the recommended vaccination schedule for children ensures they are protected at the right age and build immunity against various illnesses.
+Vaccinations play a vital role in safeguarding your children against infectious diseases that can cause severe complications or even death.
+Following the recommended vaccination schedule for your children ensures they are protected at the right age and right time to build immunity against various illnesses.

 At Life Plus Hospital, our paediatric vaccination program is designed to offer: